Nov 16 2017

 (Example of Azure AD Sign-in Details for Auditing and Forensic Analysis)

 To help ease the burden on administrators we have included many useful security compliance reports as templates within our toolset.
 Administrators just need to modify those reports with their specific security guidelines to monitor and the reports will be published daily.

-If you are interested in finding out more about our CoreView solution and how it can help with security compliance audits and cut your administration time in half, please visit our overview page online, or sign-up for a free trial.
+If you are interested in finding out more about our CoreView solution and how it can help with security compliance audits and cut your administration time in half, please visit our overview page online, or sign-up for a free demo.